czue/pegasus-docs/deployment/digital-ocean.md

 Additionally, you must connect Digital Ocean to your project's Github repository.
 This can be done from inside App Platform, or by following [this link](https://cloud.digitalocean.com/apps/github/install).

-To use celery you will also need to create a managed Redis database, which can be done from [this link](https://cloud.digitalocean.com/databases/new?engine=redis).

 ### Deploying

 Once you've configured the prerequisites, deploying is just a few steps.